 Preparing for any trip shouldn’t be too stressful for you if you have a list of all you need.
 You can also pre-plan every stop to make your trip go more smoothly and to ensure that your expectations for where you’re visiting will be what you actually get.
 We suggest that all trip planners pack adequate supplies.
 If you want a successful stay in Cuba, you should never make the mistake of packing as if you’re traveling domestically between states.

 Aside from the need to pack adequately, Cuba is a beautiful place to be.
-It’s also on our list of TOP 12 travel destinations in 2019.
+It’s also on our list of TOP 12 travel destinations.
 Already, tourists are pouring in more than double the number of last year.
 But this newly discovered vacation and tourist venue shouldn’t be prepared for too cheaply.
 One of the secrets of having a memorable visit to Cuba is packing what you’ll need every hour of your stay.

 What You Need to Pack for Cuba

 We won’t tell you how many shirts and pants to bring.
 It is totally up to you to decide the number of tops and bottoms you’ll be needing, but you may not find the laundry services over there to be very convenient, so it depends on your choice.

 Apart from that, you’ll need several items for an enjoyable stay in Cuba.
 You’ll need a bag, either a light backpack or a large traveling bag.
 Choosing a bag is personal.
 You may be planning to stay for a month or a week or, perhaps, for just a few days.

 No matter the number of days you’ll be spending in Cuba, you shouldn’t be concerned with packing light because your cash won’t get you everything you forgot to pack.
 Also, your American bank card won’t be useful for anything when you get there.
 That’s right, American cards don’t work in Cuba.
 Buying a lot of the things you failed to pack will be difficult.

 Your cash won’t get you everything you forgot to pack.